This version is for browsers with a low level of support for CSS, and is des

 Home Content Area

-Participation in the EEA would have put Switzerland on the road to full economic integration and thus given Switzerland access to the European internal market on an equal footing with EU member states.
-Following rejection of the EEA, the Federal Council decided to launch negotiations on a sector basis with the EU to ensure market access for Swiss companies without discrimination in key economic sectors.
+Participation in the EEA would have put Switzerland on the road to full economic integration and thus given it access to the European internal market on an equal footing with EU member states.
+Following rejection of the EEA, the Federal Council decided to launch negotiations on a sector-by-sector basis with the EU to ensure market access for Swiss companies without discrimination in key economic sectors.
 At the end of 1993, the EU declared itself ready for negotiations in seven sectors on condition that the negotiations be conducted in parallel and that they be signed and take effect together (parallelism).
-The EU set this condition because it considered that the different files would only be in the interest of both partners if they were adopted as a single package.
-The agreements were therefore linked in legal terms by a so-called «guillotine clause», stipulating that they can only take effect together: if one of the agreements were not to be prolonged or terminated, the other would also cease to have effect.
+The EU set this condition because it considered that the different dossiers would only be in the interest of both partners if they were adopted as a single package.
+The agreements were therefore linked in legal terms by a so-called «guillotine clause», stipulating that they can only take effect together: if one of the agreements were not to be prolonged or terminated, the other could also cease to have effect.

 The Bilateral Agreements I are - with the exception of the Research Agreement - traditional market liberalisation agreements: